 Dubai makes it feel like anything is possible – even skiing.

-Ski Dubai, modelled after other indoor ski areas such as the ones in Japan, opened in 2005 to much fanfare.
+Ski Dubai, modeled after other indoor ski areas such as the ones in Japan, opened in 2005 to much fanfare.
 However, when you think of the Persian Gulf, being able to escape into sub-zero temperatures is certainly a respite from the blistering temperatures often outdoors.

-The Ski Dubai area features a few short ski trails, one ski lift and one tow lift.
-There is a mid-station stop off for those who don’t want to go all the way to the top and even a mid-point café for a hot chocolate stop.
+The Ski Dubai area features a few short ski trails, one ski lift, and one tow lift.
+There is a mid-station stop-off for those who don’t want to go all the way to the top and even a mid-point café for a hot chocolate stop.

 For those who’ve never skied (or possibly never seen snow), the ski area offers some excellent opportunities to get on skis or snowboards.
 For more avid alpinists the area may seem a bit too small.
 Even if skiing is not your pursuit, Ski Dubai offers areas for people to play in snow, go snow tubing, snow bumper cars, sledding and more.

 The ski and boarding packages include everything you need, from lift tickets to equipment and even winter clothing.

 Ski Dubai does offer lessons as well for those interested for an additional cost.
 For people who may just want to people watch snow goers, the TGI Fridays has a large window looking into Ski Dubai or you can dine at the onsite restaurant North28.
 Ski Dubai is located within the Mall of the Emirates and is open daily until 11 p.m. (midnight Thursdays and Fridays).
 The last entrance is 90 minutes before closing.

 Visit the Old Souk